Cathedral of Saint Mary (St. Cloud, Minnesota): Saint Mary's Church

-Saint Mary's Parish was founded in 1855 by the Rev. Francis Xavier Pierz.
+Saint Mary's Parish was founded in 1855 by the Reverend Francis Xavier Pierz.
 He celebrated the first Mass in the parish on May 21 in the home of John and Catherina Schwarz.
 Property was bought for $500 and plans were made for a wood-frame church and a school.
-In 1856 a Benedictine monk from Saint John's Abbey in Collegeville, Minnesota, became the parish's first pastor and a combination church and school building was built on Eighth Avenue, across the street from the current parish offices.
+In 1856 a Benedictine monk from Saint John's Abbey in Collegeville, Minnesota, became the parish's first pastor, and a combination church and school building was built on Eighth Avenue, across the street from the current parish offices.
 Benedictine nuns from Pennsylvania arrived in 1857 to start the parish school.
 It was the first school in Stearns County.
 They lived in a parishioner's attic until John Tenvoorde rented his "entertainment center" for use as a convent.
 Six years later they moved to Saint Benedict's Monastery in Saint Joseph, Minnesota.
-After two years they returned to St. Mary's and continued to teach in the school.
+After two years they returned to St. Mary's and continued to teach at the school.

 A more permanent and larger Gothic-style church was built for the parish in 1864 at Saint Germain Street and Ninth Avenue.
 A large rectory and a new school building were built in 1896.
 A four-story parish center, called Saint Mary's Institute, was built in 1916.
 The building featured a bowling alley and swimming pool.
-It was located on Eighth Avenue across the street from the church.
+It was on Eighth Avenue across the street from the church.

 The Gothic-style church burned to the ground in 1920 and construction of the present church building started in 1922.
 When the basement was completed, Mass was held there until construction on the upper church ended in 1931.
-The church was designed after a fifth-century basilica in Ravenna, Italy.
-The parish's pastor, the Rev. Luke Fink, OSB, attended a Eucharistic Congress in Italy and was inspired by the architecture there.
-He relayed his plans to a local architect, Nairne W. Fisher, who designed the building.
+The church was designed after the sixth-century Basilica of Sant'Apollinare in Classe in Ravenna, Italy.
+The parish's pastor, Luke Fink, OSB, attended a Eucharistic Congress in Italy and was inspired by the architecture there.
+He relayed his plans to a local architect, Nairne W. Fisher, who designed the upper building.